-Year Ended December 31, 2017 2018 Profits attributable to Himax Technologies, Inc. stockholders (in thousands) \$ 27,680 8,569 Denominator for diluted earnings per ordinary share: Weighted average number of ordinary shares outstanding (in thousands) 344,849 345,020 Unvested RSUs (in thousands) 54 49 344,903 345,069 Diluted earnings per ordinary share attributable to Himax Technologies, Inc. stockholders \$ 0.08 0.02 Diluted earnings per ADS attributable to Himax Technologies, Inc. stockholders (1) \$ 0.16 0.05
+Year Ended De ecember 31, 2017 2018 Profits attributable to Himax Technologies, Inc. stockholders (in thousands) 27,680 8,569 Denominator for diluted earnings per ordinary share: Weighted average number of ordinary shares outstanding (in thousands) 344,849 345,020 Unvested RSUs (in thousands) 54 49 344,903 345,069 Diluted earnings per ordinary share attributable to Himax 0.00 0.02 Technologies, Inc. stockholders 0.08 0.02 Diluted earnings per ADS attributable to HimaxInc.
+Technologies, Inc. stockholders (1) \$ 0.16 0.05

 Note 1: As the Company's ordinary shares have been quoted on the NASDAQ Global Select Market under the symbol "HIMX" in the form of ADSs and two ordinary shares represent one ADS with effect from August 10, 2009.
 The number of ADS equivalent outstanding is determined by dividing the number of ordinary shares by two.
 Therefore, the weighted average number of ADS equivalent outstanding used in basic earnings per ADS for 2017 and 2018 is 172,425 thousand and 172,510 thousand, respectively.
-Additionally, the weighted average number of ADS equivalent outstanding used in diluted earnings per ADS for 2017 and 2018 is 172,435 thousand, respectively.
-Additionally, the weighted average number of ADS equivalent outstanding used in diluted earnings per ADS for 2017 and 2018 is 172,452 thousand, respectively.
+Additionally, the weighted average number of ADS equivalent outstanding used in diluted earnings per ADS for 2017 and 2018 is 172,452 thousand and 172,534 thousand, respectively.
 The earnings per ADS is presented solely for the convenience of the reader and does not represent a measure under IFRS.